 - 1. Horses are presented for Horse Inspections by the Athlete, driver, lunger or groom (the "Handler") who must be suitably dressed for handling Horses. - 2.
 For all Dressage and Eventing competitions and for Jumping FEI World CupTM Finals, Championships and Games, the PR must present their own Horse(s) at the Horse inspection, unless the PR has been excused from this requirement in advance by the President of the GJ. - 3.
 Chefs d'Equipe, when present, must accompany their team Horses, in addition to their grooms and/or their Athletes. - 4.
-Horses' competition number must be clearly displayed. - 5.
-All Horses must be presented for the Horse Inspection in a controlled and safe manner.
+Horses' competition number must be clearly displayed.

+- 5. All Horses must be presented for the Horse Inspection in a controlled and safe manner.
 This normally requires a bridle unless Discipline regulations permit a halter.
 Any equipment used for presentation of the Horse must be in accordance with the FEI Code of Conduct for the Welfare of the Horse and its use is at the discretion of the GJ. - 6.
-Handlers may carry a whip of up to 120cm only, if necessary, in the disciplines of Jumping, Eventing, Dressage, Vaulting and Para-Dressage. - 7.
+Horses that are competing without shoes (i.e. barefoot) must present at the Horse Inspection without shoes and are not permitted to present wearing hoof boots. - 5.7.
+Horses that are competing wearing hoof boots in Jumping, Eventing (Jumping test), Endurance and Vaulting and must present at the Horse Inspection wearing hoof boots.
+Hoof boots must be removed at the request of the Horse Inspection Panel to allow for evaluation of the Horse's hooves, where required. - 6.8.
+Handlers may carry a whip of up to 120cm only, if necessary, in the disciplines of Jumping, Eventing, Dressage, Vaulting and Para-Dressage. - 7.9.
 Handlers may not carry a whip in the discipline of Endurance.
-Handlers may only carry a short whip in the discipline of Driving for the restraint of stallions and difficult Horses and must be permitted by the Inspection Panel upon request.

-- 8. No Horse may be presented with its identity concealed in any manner by application of paint or dye for example. - 9.
-Horses are not permitted to wear bandages or blankets/rugs or equivalent. - 10.
+Handlers may only carry a short whip in the discipline of Driving for the restraint of stallions and difficult Horses and must be permitted by the Inspection Panel upon request. - 8.10.
+No Horse may be presented with its identity concealed in any manner by application of paint or dye for example. - 9.11.
+Horses are not permitted to wear bandages or blankets/rugs, ear hoods or equivalent. - 10:12.
 A maximum of six next reserve Horses may be presented at the second Horse Inspection for Dressage at Championships and Games.